mjjstockman/hull-college/README.md

 # Features to Implement in the future

 Add a dropdown to each course in the Courses section containing information on the course.

+Add script to dynamically display how many characters are left for the form textarea.

 # Technologies Used